-Operational flexibility has been achieved by creating an interconnected regional delivery network integrating the SWP and the CRA conveyance systems with the Distribution System.
-This integrated network allows Metropolitan to incorporate supply from the SWP and the CRA with a diverse portfolio of geographically dispersed storage programs, including the Central Valley groundwater storage programs, carryover storage in San Luis Reservoir, flexible storage capacity in Castaic Lake and Lake Perris, Lake Mead storage, the Desert Water Agency/Coachella Valley Water District Advanced Delivery account, in-basin surface storage in Diamond Valley Lake and Lake Mathews, and in-basin groundwater Conjunctive Use Programs.
+Operational flexibility is being increased by creating an interconnected regional delivery network integrating the SWP and the CRA conveyance systems with the Distribution System.
+This integrated network will fully allow Metropolitan to incorporate supply from the SWP and the CRA with a diverse portfolio of geographically dispersed storage programs, including the Central Valley groundwater storage programs, carryover storage in San Luis Reservoir, flexible storage capacity in Castaic Lake and Lake Perris, Lake Mead storage, the Desert Water Agency/Coachella Valley Water District Advanced Delivery account, in-basin surface storage in Diamond Valley Lake and Lake Mathews, and in-basin groundwater Conjunctive Use Programs.
 This integrated, regional network also allows Metropolitan to move supplies throughout the system in response to service demands, supply availability and operational needs.

-Therefore, each of Metropolitan's integrated conveyance, distribution and storage assets contributes to regional system reliability.
-It is fair and reasonable for member agencies and all property owners within the service area to share the cost of developing and maintaining these assets because they all benefit from regional system reliability.
+Metropolitan's integrated conveyance, distribution and storage assets contributes to regional system reliability, with a structural limitation that became starkly evident in the 2020-2022 drought.
+It is fair and reasonable for member agencies and all property owners within the service area to share the cost of developing and maintaining these assets and newly identified system flexibility projects because they all benefit from regional system reliability.